Accomplishing More With Less: 5 productivity principles for the digital age

 Inbox Zero: Coping with Email & Social Media

-As a professional in the digital age, and someone who works on a variety of initiatives, projects, events and on-going tasks, you are likely to get your fair share of the Billions of email messages sent daily, and you are likely to want to stay up-to-date on what is going on in the blogosphere and the social media sphere—from Twitter to Facebook, LinkedIn and whatever is next (all together forming a whole “new” inbox).
-This overload brings some significant challenges to our already overcrowded inboxes: Tracking unfinished email messages, organizing messages, finding information when you need it, keeping your Social Media feeds under control.
-In this session, you will experience the big "Ah-Ha's" of effective email inbox organization and social media best practices.
+As a professional in the digital age and someone who works on a variety of initiatives, projects, events and on-going tasks, you are likely to get your fair share of the billions of email messages sent daily, and you are likely to want to stay up-to-date on what is going on in the blogosphere and the social media sphere—from Twitter to Facebook, LinkedIn and whatever is next (all together forming a whole “new” inbox).
+This overload brings some significant challenges to our already overcrowded inboxes: Tracking unfinished email messages, organizing messages, finding information when you need it, keeping your social media feeds under control.
+In this session, you will experience the big "ah-ha" moments that come with effective email inbox organization and social media best practices.
 Join Pierre Khawand, Founder and CEO of People-OnTheGo, as he helps you to make this transformation today and realize a zero inbox!

 A blog is a user-generated website where entries are displayed in a reverse chronological order (most recent on top).
-Blogs often provide commentary or news on a particular subject and can be public, or protected and therefore only accessible within an organization or a team.
-Blogs have revolutionized the process of publishing information on the Web as well as the sharing of information within companies.
-A wiki on the other hand is a collection of web pages that anyone can edit.
-Wikis are used as a knowledge- base similar to Wikipedia, and as a collaboration tool reducing reliance on group email.
+Blogs often provide commentary or news on a particular subject and can be public or can be protected and therefore only accessible within an organization or a team.
+Blogs have revolutionized the process of publishing information on the web, as well as the sharing of information within companies.
+A wiki, on the other hand, is a collection of web pages that anyone can edit.
+Wikis are used as a knowledge base similar to Wikipedia and as a collaboration tool reducing reliance on group email.
 With wikis you can reduce email volume, cut down meeting times, and accelerate project cycles.
-And Microsoft SharePoint is a sophisticated Intranet that has embedded in it document management, calendaring, and workflow capabilities.
-Finally, virtual meeting tools such as web and video conferencing, and Virtual Worlds, are becoming a must for virtual workers operating in a global work environment.
+Microsoft SharePoint is a sophisticated Intranet that has embedded document management, calendaring, and workflow capabilities.
+Finally, virtual meeting tools such as web and video conferencing and Virtual Worlds are becoming a must for virtual workers operating in a global work environment.

 In this session, we explain the benefits of these tools, both strategically and tactically, and demonstrate their capabilities, therefore providing the audience with the conceptual and practical knowledge they need to explore the applications of these tools in their work environments.